aliceriot/CryptoPals/set1/Python/ex06/literate_python/matasano_06.md

 First we want to split the ciphertext up into `keysize` different blocks, where each block is composed of the bytes in the ciphertext whose remainder modulo `keysize` is a particular number.
-So there will be a block of all those bytes whose index modulo `keysize`
+So there will be a block of all those bytes whose index modulo `keysize` is 0, all those whose index modulo `keysize` is 1, and so on, up to `keysize -1`.

+Then we have a block which is constructed from the first byte from every `keysize` chunk, the second byte from every `keysize` chunk, and so on.
+Then we can take those blocks and, since they've all been XORed with the same byte of the key, we can solve them each independently as if they were separate ciphertexts encrypted with single byte XOR.